Im-yusuf/DISS_final/README.md

 ## Data Setup

-The preprocessing code expects the PhysioNet/CinC Challenge 2020 training-folder layout, not the standalone PTB-XL release layout.
+The preprocessing code expects the PhysioNet Challenge 2020 v1.0.2 training-folder layout.
+Use that release as the single dataset reference for CPSC 2018, Georgia, and PTB-XL.

 Expected local structure: